Advanced Coding Assistance

-When you start using a class that is not yet imported, AppCode will suggest you to add the corresponding import automatically, or even add the import when you complete code.
+When you start using a class that is not yet imported, AppCode will suggest adding the corresponding import automatically, or even add the import when you complete code.

-When you call a method or a function, sometimes you might not remember what parameters you should pass to it, that's where Parameter Info (Ctrl+P) can help you.
+If you are ever unsure what exact parameters to pass to a method or function, Parameter Info (Ctrl+P) is there to help.
 It shows you parameter types and available function signatures.

-AppCode allows you to see a method's implementation without need to navigate to it and leave current context – just position the caret on the method call and press Alt+Space.
+With AppCode you can see a method's implementation without navigating to it or leaving your current context.
+Simply place the caret on the method call and press Alt+Space.

-Or, if want to see documentation for it, just hit F1.
-The documentation shows in a pop-up window with clickable links to other resources.
-As a bonus, quick documentation can show you even macro substitution.
+To see the relevant documentation, just press F1.
+The documentation displays in a pop-up window with clickable links to other resources.
+As a bonus, quick documentation can even show you macro substitution or Swift inferred type.

-Code formatting works as you type but can also be invoked implicitly on a selected code fragment, a file, or a whole directory.
-You can adjust all code formatting options to meet your preferable code style, or required guideline.
+Code formatting works as you type, and can also be invoked implicitly on a selected code fragment, file, or whole directory.
+You can adjust all code formatting options to comply with your preferred code style or established guidelines.

 To instantly comment or uncomment any block of code, select it in the editor and press Cmd+/ (for line comment) or Alt+Cmd+/ (for block comments).
 For a line comment, you don't even need to have the line selected.